-Anyways, for just about every event that I’ve been to had food, a cheese plate was present.
+For just about every event that I’ve been to that had food, a cheese plate was present.
 They can be the paramount level of class or just a plate of Ritz with a can of Cheez Wiz (nothing wrong with that, but ya know…).
 When something is trendy and classy, it tends to cost a lot of money.
-So knowing how to make your own cheese plate can save you a lot of money and make your parties stand out!
+So knowing how to make your own cheese plate can save you money and make your really parties stand out!

 Your cheese plate should of course include cheese, but additions like olives, fruit, and crackers/bread can bring it to the next level.
 The following is what I like to include.

-Various antipastos: Put a little bowl of antipastos like olives, roasted red peppers, and marinated artichoke hearts onto your plate.
+- Various antipasti: Put a little bowl of antipasti like olives, roasted red peppers, and marinated artichoke hearts onto your plate.
 They are a delicious way to add dimension to your platter and brighten it up.
-And what kinda party is it without a bowl of olives and some toothpicks!

-Pickled Vegetables: I am obsessed with pickled carrots right now.
+- Pickled Vegetables: I am obsessed with pickled carrots right now.
 Well really all pickles, as most of my friends know.
 They are crunchy, acidic, and bright.
-They can cut through the creamy cheese taste and cleanse your palate between cheeses.
+They can cut through the fattiness of cheese and cleanse your palate between cheeses.
 I luckily found a pickle bar at my local Whole Foods, but pickling your own veggies is incredibly easy.
 With a couple days foresight, you can easily pickle your own.
-Check out the recipe to do so below!
+Check out the recipe below to do so!